molpopgen/fwdpy/docs/customAnalyses.rst

 The generic recipe is:

-* Generate a "pxd" file that *declares* the name(s) of your widget(s).
-If you are familiar with C/C++, this is a lot like a header file providing a list of names of types and functions.
 * Generate a "pyx" file that *defines* your widgets.
+A "pyx" file is a Cython source file--the "py" means Python and the "x" means extension.
 Again C/C++ users can view this as a source file that contains the code that actually makes these types and functions work.
 * Generate a script to compile your fancy custom module!

 The next sections of the manual cover the following topics: